Egis-Security/audits/README.md

 We are a team of experienced smart contract researchers, who strive to provide the best smart contract security services possible to DeFi protocols.

-All members of [Egis Security](https://twitter.com/EgisSec) have a proven track record on public auditing platforms such as Code4rena, Sherlock & Codehawks, uncovering more than 120 High/Medium severity vulnerabilities, with ~$160,000 in web3 winnings.
+All members of [Egis Security](https://twitter.com/EgisSec) have a proven track record on public auditing platforms such as Code4rena, Sherlock & Codehawks, uncovering more than 150 High/Medium severity vulnerabilities, securing millions of dollars on-chain.

 ## Book us